etiosa/onye-front-end/README.md

 ## Backend connection
 Backend connection is done in repository classes found in a sub folder for each page called `repository`.
 Here you can find all the functions that are used to make http requests to the backend application.

+## Deploy
+You need to be logged in to firebase before deploying.
+The default is to deploy to onye-development.

+    flutter build web

+    firebase deploy